koljapluemer/map-practice/README.md

 ## Tech Stack

 A horrible mess of code in a single `index.html`.
 Vanilla JavaScript.
-Also using [funcssion](https://funcssion.com/) and [this svg map](https://github.com/VictorCazanave/svg-maps/tree/master/packages/world)
+Also using [funcssion](https://funcssion.com/) and [this svg map](https://github.com/VictorCazanave/svg-maps/tree/master/packages/world).
+For zooming and panning, I adapted [svg-pan-zoom](https://github.com/bumbu/svg-pan-zoom).

 ### Testing